Skip to main content

 Aims

 This module introduces students to the components and determinants of health and covers a range of approaches to understanding and improving health using psychological principles.
-It covers theoretical and applied aspects of the relationships between clinical psychology and health.
+It covers theoretical and applied aspects of the relationships between psychology and health.

-Students will develop a good understanding of the wider role of clinical psychologists in promoting health and become familiar with the approaches taken by professionals in these roles; this will include the interface between the professional disciplines of health and clinical psychology.
+Students will develop a good understanding of the wider role of practitioner psychologists in promoting health and become familiar with the approaches taken by professionals in these roles; this will include the interface between the professional disciplines of health and clinical psychology.

 Students will also develop an in-depth awareness of contextual influences on health and health behaviour, including stress, social support, socioeconomic status and sociodemographic characteristics.
-This will include a particular focus on health inequalities and the role of psychology in addressing these.

 Outline Of Syllabus